javadev/LeetCode-in-Java/src/main/java/g0101_0200/s0152_maximum_product_subarray/readme.md

 Medium

-Given an integer array `nums`, find a contiguous non-empty subarray within the array that has the largest product, and return _the product_.
+Given an integer array `nums`, find a **non-empty subarrays** that has the largest product, and return _the product_.

-It is **guaranteed** that the answer will fit in a **32-bit** integer.
+The test cases are generated so that the answer will fit in a **32-bit** integer.

-A **subarray** is a contiguous subsequence of the array.
+**Note** that the product of an array with a single element is the value of that element.

 **Example 1:**